jamesknelson/react-elemap/README.md

 -----

 The `elemap(element, mapFn: (Element) => Element)` function takes a React Element (i.e. a JSX tag) and a "map" function.
 It then runs the map function on each nested element.
 It works from the deepest to the shallowest, before finally running the map function on the passed in element.

+Note: only elements that belong to the same component as the passed-in element are mapped.
+Elements that belong to other components, such as `children`, are not mapped.

 ### The "map" function